Skip to contents

 fit_model

-Logical; if FALSE, preflight only (build design/estimate memory footprint) and return without fitting.
+Logical; if FALSE, perform preflight only and return without fitting the model.

 max_dense_gb

-Numeric; maximum allowed dense fixed-effects design size (in GB) for preflight in "auto" mode.
+Numeric; maximum allowed dense fixed-effects size (GB) in automatic reduction mode.

 reduce_strategy